Conservation of resources theory

-Hobfoll posited that psychological stress occurred in three instances; when there was a threat of a loss of resources, an actual net loss of resources, and a lack of gained resources following the spending of resources.
+Hobfoll posited that psychological stress occurred in three instances: when there was a threat of a loss of resources, an actual net loss of resources, and a lack of gained resources following the spending of resources or providing significant effort.
 From this perspective, resources are defined as things that one values, specifically objects, states, and conditions.
 COR states that loss of these types of resources will drive individuals into certain levels of stress.

 History of stress theory

 COR was developed from various theories on the cause of stress.
 COR development branches back to Walter Bradford Cannon (1932) who was one of the first researchers to study the concept of stress as it applies to humans, specifically in how stress can be withstood.
-Hans Selye (1950) took on Cannon’s research on stress as a response and indicated that stress itself was designed as a way to protect the body from environmental challenges.
+Hans Selye (1950) took on Cannon's research on stress as a response and indicated that stress itself was designed as a way to protect the body from environmental challenges.

-Other researchers such as Elliot and Eisdorfer (1982) defined stress as specifically being the stimulus and not the response, which had been accepted by some of the scientific community.
+Other researchers, such as Elliot and Eisdorfer (1982) defined stress as specifically being the stimulus and not the response, which had been accepted by some of the scientific community.
 However, this theory is largely based on the homeostatic model of stress developed by Joseph McGrath (1970).
 It is in this theory that stress is defined as an imbalance between the environmental demand and the response capability of an organism.

 Basic principles of COR

 COR covers two basic principles involving the protection of resources from being lost.
 The first principle is called the Primacy of Resource Loss.
-This principles states that it is more harmful for individuals to lose resources compared to when there is a gain of resources.
-What this means, is that a loss of pay will be more harmful than the same gain in pay would have been helpful.
+This principle states that it is more harmful for individuals to lose resources compared to when there is a gain of resources.
+What this means is that a loss of pay will be more harmful than the same gain in pay would have been helpful.

 The second principle is known as Resource Investment.
-This principle of COR states that people will tend to invest resources in order to protect against resource loss, to recover from losses, and to gain resources.
+This principle of COR states that people will tend to invest resources to protect against resource loss, to recover from losses, and to gain resources.
 Within the context of coping, people will invest resources to prevent future resource losses.
+Resources can include "health, well-being, family, self-esteem, and a sense of purpose or meaning in life" as stated in the Annual Review of Organizational Psychology and Organizational Behaviour in 2018.

 From these two principles, COR has suggested a number of corollaries that can be applied to resource changes.
 They are as follows: